-An inheritance tax is a tax paid by an individual that has inherited money or other assets from someone who has passed away.
-Unlike with the estate tax, which is levied on the estate, in this case the person who inherits the money pays the inheritance tax.
+An inheritance tax is a tax paid by an individual who has inherited money or other assets from someone who has passed away.
+Unlike the estate tax, which is levied on the estate, in this case, the person who inherits the money pays the inheritance tax.

 Generally, you do not have to report inheritance to the IRS, as it’s not considered taxable income.
 While the estate tax is a federal tax, an inheritance tax will only apply if your state has one in place.
 The state of Colorado, for example, does not levy its own inheritance tax.

 An important note here, however, is that if the individual you’re receiving inheritance from resides in a state with inheritance tax then it can apply regardless of the state you live in.
 In other words, it’s the deceased’s state tax laws that will apply, not the heir’s state tax laws.